joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 permalink: /workspace/python-101/functions
 ---

 In programming, functions play a crucial role in making our code more organized, efficient, and reusable.
-Functions are named blocks of code that perform specific tasks.
-They allow us to encapsulate functionality and call it whenever needed, reducing code duplication and improving code readability.
-In this tutorial, we will explore the concept of functions in Python and learn how to write reusable code using functions.
+These named blocks of code serve as mini-programs, enabling the division of code into smaller, manageable units.
+This tutorial delves into the concept of functions in Python, illustrating how they contribute to creating modular and reusable code.

 ## Functions as Equations <hr>